blackburnd/portfoliosite/.github/instructions/production-context.instructions.md

 - Database is PostgreSQL running on Google Cloud SQL
 - Uses systemd service (portfolio.service) to run the FastAPI application
 - Nginx reverse proxy serves the application
+- Reuse code where possible, component based architecture is preferred.

 ## Debugging Guidelines:
 - DO NOT try to run local Python commands to debug production issues